josvaldor/compo/README.md

-# knmi
+# COMPO
-Utility for calculating monthly temperature mean and anomaly from KNMI raw data
+Utility for formatting KNMI weather station data to use with the Terrance Compo wavetest.m Matlab program.